threatexpress/edc/old/README.md

+# OLD README, use only for reference if needed.

 # EVENT DATA COLLECTOR
  Event Data Collector (EDC) is a very basic application used to capture data on the fly.